 7:30 am Wake up

-8:00 am Coffee for me and breakfast for both of us
+8:00 am Coffee for you and breakfast for the pup

 11:00 am 30-minute walk

-12:00 pm Lunch for both of us and some low key playtime or belly rubs
+12:00 pm Lunch for everyone followed by low-key playtime or belly rubs

-3:30 pm More working time and a snack break for me
+3:30 pm More working time and a snack break if you’re hungry

 5:00 pm Dinner for the pup and a walk after